-Here are the best webcams for teachers and students during remote learning.
+Read on for the best webcams for teachers and students.

-The Logitech C922 Pro Stream is simply the best webcam for teachers and students during remote learning, thanks to a top quality 1080p resolution sensor that's built into a minimally designed and easy-to-mount camera.
+The Logitech C922 Pro Stream is simply the best webcam for teachers and students, thanks to a top quality 1080p resolution sensor that's built into a minimally designed and easy-to-mount camera.
 It does all this while remaining relatively affordable, too (around $100).

 When it comes to live streaming, the C922 is capable of 720p quality video at a super fast 60 frames per second refresh rate.
 That makes for a really smooth quality feed, ideal for teaching with movement while working on a whiteboard or taking a class through an experiment live.

 A very useful feature for both teachers and students is the background removal tool.
-As the name suggests, this removes the backdrop to keep the person in shot while maintaining the privacy of their surroundings -– ideal when in virtual class at home.
+As the name suggests, it removes the backdrop to keep the person in shot while maintaining the privacy of their surroundings -– ideal when in virtual class at home.

-This camera is exceptional for low-light correction with auto light features that means no matter where you're able to get online from this will offer the most clear video picture quality.
+This camera is exceptional for low-light correction with auto light features that mean no matter where you're able to get online from this will offer the most clear video picture quality.
 It'll sound clear too thanks to stereo audio recording built-in.

 A superb webcam for video streaming and audio quality make it ideal for remote education for both teachers and students.

 The Razer Kiyo is a webcam like no other as it features a dedicated LED light ring.
 This offers a diffused light that creates a professional level of quality for an even spread, which is designed to be flattering for the user.
 The result is a very clear image that can convey emotion and feeling, helping those watching feel more immersed in the experience.